 If a malicious insider attack is detected, the insider’s access privileges should immediately be revoked.
 That done, the police should be contacted to prevent that person from carrying out further actions that could damage the business, such as selling stolen data.

-Part of the challenge for business cybersecurity is maintaining and using the full set of tools necessary for keeping up with the changing threat landscape.
+Part of the challenge with business cybersecurity is maintaining and using the full set of tools necessary for keeping up with the changing threat landscape.
 As IoT botnets, cryptomining malware, and other emerging threats evolve, it is increasingly unrealistic for organizations to keep up on their own.
 Being prepared remains critically important to maintaining business operations and productivity, however.
-By select a comprehensive, proactive security and remediation service and planning ahead, you can be reasonably assured that your business will meet any security challenges it might face.
+By selecting a comprehensive, proactive security and remediation service and planning ahead, you can be reasonably assured that your business will meet any security challenges it might face.